 Rhonda: Yeah.
 That's kind of what I was getting at.

 Rhonda: It seems as though it may just really be affecting your metabolism and making sure that your timing your food intake with when you are...when your metabolism's at its best, when you can process...

 Rhonda: ...these, you know, the sugar and the fats and...

 Rhonda: ...just everything that you're throwing at it.
 And that seems to be in of itself extremely important, so.

 Ruth: Right.
 And, you know, we have seen, in our breast cancer survivor study, we definitely saw an improvement in hours of sleep per night when people had a longer fasting duration.
 And, you know, sleep...bad sleep can also affect biomarkers, and it’s its own risk.
 So that might be partially...you know, it's partially working through direct metabolic effect but it might be working through other behaviors too by improving sleep and getting more sleep could also help regulate your metabolism and kind of feed into the positive impacts.
-Similarly, it's very interesting but in several mice of studies, they've shown big improvements in spontaneous activity when they're put on this...when they're not on this fasting regimen.
+Similarly, it's very interesting but in several mouse studies, they've shown big improvements in spontaneous activity when they're put on this...when they're not on this fasting regimen.
 We don't necessarily think that if women or humans adopt a prolonged nightly fast they're going to start working out at the gym, but there might be some more subtle effects on spontaneous activity which frankly is the majority of the physical activity most people have, is just spontaneous everyday normal activity.
 So now, the animal studies lead us to believe it can have several behavioral impacts in addition to the direct metabolic impacts.

 Rhonda: Yeah, that's very interesting.
 I wonder if there's just changing the brain, you know, lots of...